This is it… our small business Facebook marketing guide.

-Social media, especially Facebook, creates an inexpensive opportunity to reach members of your community, share content, and cultivate sales.
+Simply for this reason: Social media, especially Facebook, create an inexpensive opportunity to reach members of your community, share content, and cultivate sales.

 It represents the low-hanging fruit that most small business owners grasp in comparison to heavily technical projects such as building a website, email newsletters, and other forms of online marketing which often become passed off because of the inherent challenge of implementing these platforms into a business.